IMPORTANT SAFETY INFORMATION

 Paroxysmal Nocturnal Hemoglobinuria (PNH)

-ULTOMIRIS is indicated for the treatment of adult and pediatric patients one month of age and older with paroxysmal nocturnal hemoglobinuria (PNH).
+Soliris is indicated for the treatment of patients with paroxysmal nocturnal hemoglobinuria (PNH) to reduce hemolysis.

 Atypical Hemolytic Uremic Syndrome (aHUS)